vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 You can spend hours discussing the pros and cons of different variants - let's not do this here.
 What's more important is that with Java Fx, you can use any of them.

-It's because, in addition to the procedural construction of your UI, you can use declarative XML markup instead.
+It's because, in addition to the procedural construction of your UI, you can use declarative XML markup.

 It turns out XML's hierarchical structure is a great way to describe a hierarchy of components in the user interface.
 HTML works pretty well, right?

 This XML format specific to JavaFX is called FXML.
 Here you can define all your components and their properties and link it with a Controller, which is responsible for managing interactions.

 ## Loading FXML files
-So how can we change our startup method to work with XML instead?
+So how can we change our startup method to work with FXML?

 ```java
 FXMLLoader loader = new FXMLLoader();